 Vendor Application Process

-As stated above, all vendors must resubmit their sole source application and previous sales history to the District annually to remain on the sole source vendor list.
+As stated above, all vendors must resubmit a sole source application to the District annually to remain on the sole source vendor list.
 A potential sole source vendor must complete the vendor Sole Source Request Form application to be included on the Sole Source Vendor List.
 Upon receipt, the Purchasing Office will perform a reasonable amount of research (e.g. internet searches, knowledge of potential competition through past solicitations, etc.) to validate such claims during the initial phase of approving a product for inclusion to the District’s sole source list.

 District Internal Sole Source Procedure